ammarhakim/ammar-simjournal/je/je31/je31-antilim-adv.rst

 function in each cell is expanded in polynomial basis functions.
 Standard DG scheme does not guarantee that the value of the distribution function inside all cells remains positive.
-Even the positivity of the cell average is not guaranteed for higher than piecewise constant basis functions, unless significant care is taken.
+Even the positivity of the cell average is not guaranteed (for higher than piecewise constant basis functions) unless significant care is taken.

+Standard positivity limiting, for example, the Zhang-Shu algorithm described in [Zhang2011]_, can't be used for evolution of kinetic equations, when applied as a post-processing step.
+The reason for this is that the algorithms that change the moments of the distribution function (while maintaining cell averages) will change the particle energy.
+(The energy conservation in kinetic system is indirect, unlike fluid systems in which one evolves an explicit energy equation).
+Hence, use of such "sub-diffusion" based positivity schemes should be minimized or avoided altogether, if possible.

+In the original Zhang-Shu algorithm, in which sub-cell diffusion is added in the spatial operator only, unless something is done to bound slopes (like monotonicity limiters) the slopes will grow in an unbounded manner.
+Hence, the Zhang-Shu algorithm needs an additional monotonicity or sub-cell diffusion post-processing step, again changing the particle energy.

 In this note we show how one can obtain a positivity preserving DG scheme (defined precisely below), significantly improving robustness of algorithms for gyrokinetic and fully kinetic DG solvers.
+Although the use of anti-limiters does not completely eliminate the need to apply additional sub-cell diffusion, it significantly reduces the need for such additional corrections, dramatically improving the energy conservation property of the scheme.

+(As additional diffusion can be applied to volume integrals also, in which case it may be possible to *completely eliminate* the need to apply sub-cell diffusion).

 Exponential reconstruction